 Fisher College of Science and Mathematics Honors Its Students

-Dr. Timothy Chandler, Towson University's Provost, addressed the audience with words of congratulations to the students, and thanks to all of those who helped students meet their goals.
+Dr. Timothy Chandler, Towson University's Interim President, addressed the audience with words of congratulations to the students, and thanks to all of those who helped students meet their goals.

 A slideshow has been posted on this web site at